TahmidTaki/Techie-Test-Developes-Quiz-Website/README.md

 - Upon clicking answers users will get immidiate feedback on right/wrong answer with Toast prompt.
 - If user clicks on the 'eye' icon beside the question, the correct answer will be revealed.
 - This is a Single Page Application (SPA).
 Navigating between pages is smoother than ever.
+- Total right and wrong answer count can be viewed in real time at top-right corner of Test Page